PE Licensure Renewal Is Closed

 - If you have never renewed your license online, you must have your Social Security number in DBPR’s licensing system in order to set up your account.
 If the number in the database is incorrect, the system will not allow you to set up your account.
 If you experience any problems, please call the Board office at (850) 521-0500 and select “Renewal” to speak to a representative.

-If you passed your Principles & Practice of Engineering exam between March 1, 2021, and Oct.
-1, 2022, and became licensed in Florida during the 2021-23 biennium, you are required to pay only the fee to renew your license.
-You do not need to complete the 18 hours of continuing education for this renewal cycle.
+You do not have to complete the other 16 hours of continuing education for this renewal cycle.
 Please see Rule 61G15-22.009, Florida Administration Code, Exemptions From Continuing Education Requirements.

-However, you must still take an Advanced Building Code course if your engineering practice includes the design of engineering works or systems in connection with buildings, structures, or facilities and systems covered by the Florida Building Code.
+However, you also must complete an Advanced Building Code course prior to participating in the design of engineering works or systems in connection with buildings, structures, or facilities and systems covered by the Florida Building Code.
+You can verify that the ABC course has been added to your licensure account by logging in to myfloridalicense.com and looking under special qualifications in your record.

-Effective with the 2023-25 biennium, you will be responsible for completing your continuing education hours and paying the renewal fee to successfully renew your license by Feb.
-28. 2025.
+Effective with the 2027-29 biennium, you will be responsible for completing and reporting your continuing education hours and paying the renewal fee to renew your license by Feb.
+28, 2029.

 If you have any questions about renewing your license, please call us at (850) 521-0500 and select “Renewal” to speak to a representative, or email renewal@fbpe.org.